Germany to tune World Cup challenge at Alpine retreat

 But his coach is struggling for fullback options, with Marcel Schmelzer and Benedikt Hoewedes only recently back from long injury absences and Marcell Jansen, who played left back in four of their last five internationals, not in the 27-man squad.

-"We have to work specifically on our defence," Lahm said.
+"We have to work specifically on our defense," Lahm said.
 "We have been conceding too many goals lately, allowed opponents too many clear chances.
-We have to make sure the defence is positioned well.
+We have to make sure the defense is positioned well.
 That is a challenge for the entire team."

 The Germans, who have been drawn in Group G along with Ghana, United States and Portugal, will be using German youth team players who will emulate the playing style of their group rivals in training.